Mbenza Bedi

 Hugues Bedi Mbenza (born 11 September 1984, in Milange) is a Congolese footballer, who most recently played for TP Mazembe.

-Career
+Club career

 The midfielder began his career with AC Dynamique and joined in 2006 to Bel'Or Kinshasa.
 After one and a half year signed on 1 January 2007 with TP Mazembe, who played in both the 2009 and 2010 FIFA Club World Cup.

 On 17 December 2011, Bedi left Mazembe for Belgian powerhouse R.S.C.
 Anderlecht the player has not convinced the staff and the team could not wait for his late integration.

 On 14 January 2013, Bedi Mbenza signs a two years and half contract with a Tunisian club Club Africain.

 International career

 He has represented the Congo DR national football team.